 For the first time in the history of the Ralphie program (circa 1966), the university is fortunate to have two of the live buffalo mascots, which have often been deemed college sports' best live mascot.
 Ralphie IV, CU's regular mascot since 1998, has been joined by Ralphie V, who made her debut at this past April's spring game and her first in-season run on Sept.
 6 against Eastern Washington.
 Contrary to what some might believe, Ralphie IV has not officially retired and will appear during the 2008 season; it's just not known how many times.
 As they say in the sports business, the decision if Ralphie IV or V will be running at CU home games will be a 'game day' call.
 Both buffaloes are an active part of the program, and either could appear and run at a game (though will never appear together).
 Program managers will choose IV or V for a particular game based upon each animal's weekly practice performance leading up to the game.
-Ralphie V has appeared at all home games to date in 2008, whereas Ralphie IV handled the chores for the CSU game in Denver.
+Neither Ralphie will travel to Jacksonville.